Skip to main content

 Profile

-Dimitri Van Den Meerssche is a Lecturer in Law and Fellow of the Institute for Humanities and Social Sciences (IHSS) at Queen Mary University of London.
+Dimitri Van Den Meerssche is a Senior Lecturer in Law and Fellow of the Institute for Humanities and Social Sciences (IHSS) at Queen Mary University of London.
 His current research studies the impact of new digital technologies on global security governance, with a focus on counterterrorism and border control.
 He is interested in the forms of inequality and exclusion enacted by practices of algorithmic governance, and how these practices impact political subjectivity and the prospects of collective action.
 Recent writing focused the inequalities enacted at the virtual border, the phantom publics and value systems of algorithmic governance, and the subject of critique in international law and technology.
 This work is inspired by critical security studies, feminist technoscience, infrastructure and design theory, and critical black studies.

 Before joining Queen Mary, Dimitri was a Postdoctoral Research Fellow at Edinburgh Law School, working on a UKRI Future Leaders Project Infralegalities – Global Security Infrastructures, Artificial Intelligence and International Law (led by Gavin Sullivan).
 In the context of this project, he is currently co-editing a volume titled Global Governance by Data – Infrastructures of Algorithmic Rule (co-edited with Fleur Johns and Gavin Sullivan and forthcoming with Cambridge University Press).